rpi-techfundamentals/capstone_template_2/README.md

 Install extensions for Jupyter(Microsoft), Jupyter Notebook(Microsoft), Python(Microsoft, Pylance(Microsoft), GitHub Copilot.

+To use GitHub copilot you will need to sign up for the [Github Education](https://education.github.com/students)

 ### Step 6 Create a Simple Notebook file in the *notebooks* directory with your name (example *kuruzovich.ipynb*)
 Do some small bit of code within the notebook for example: